Nizii/GenerativeComputerGraphics/notes/day01/day01.md

 ![''](../../assets/images/linegame.png)

 ## Rest of the day
-After the input, i learned how to configure my git from the console.
+After the input, i learned how to configure my git from the visual code console.
 ![''](../../assets/images/day1/gitcommands.jpg)